catrone3/shadowrunNotes/Corps (Local)/FRFZ/The Hub/Ramsay Building.md

 #Denver
-One of several Zone Defense Force-controlled buildings in The Hub.
+One of several [[../../../Factions/FRFZ/Zone Defense Force|Zone Defense Force]]-controlled buildings in The Hub.